holoviz-topics/neuro/README.md

 - **Task Management:** As workflows are developed and honed, performance and UI bottlenecks will be identified and addressed.
 Some improvements for the workflows themselves will be within this repo, but many improvements will be in the appropriate underlying libraries within the [HoloViz](https://github.com/holoviz/), [Bokeh](https://github.com/bokeh), or other GitHub Organizations.
 We will do our best to track the disparate tasks related to these efforts into this
 [project board](https://github.com/orgs/holoviz-topics/projects/1).
-  - Abstracted project board tasks prefixed with '`GOAL:`' are for roadmap generation and hours estimation.
+  - Abstracted project board tasks prefixed with 'GOAL:' are for roadmap generation and hours estimation.
 - **Meeting minutes:** Logged in the [Wiki](https://github.com/holoviz-topics/neuro/wiki) whenever possible.
 - **Specifications:** The [Wiki](https://github.com/holoviz-topics/neuro/wiki) has some data specifications and modality notes (in progress).
 - **Data Generation:** To assist the development using real data, some workflows utilize simple data generators to help benchmark across data and parameter space.
 As the data generators/simulators can be useful to multiple workflows, they are kept as a separate and importable module ([`/src/neurodatagen`](./src/neurodatagen)).